Project News ·

 The next phase of grants will integrate these learnings and feedback.

-GBRF believes that LMAC networks play a critical role for informing local actions to protect the Reef and hold great potential to help support a powerful network for more collective local actions across the Reef.
+GBRF believes that LMAC networks play a valuable role for informing local actions to protect the Reef, and hold great potential to help further mobilise a powerful community network.

-GBRF will continue working with LMACs to explore how the network can help to shape and empower a collective impact approach.
+GBRF aims to continue working with LMACs to identify how the network can help to empower a collective impact approach to amplify community-led action for the Reef.

 Johnstone River Catchment Management, Flying Fish State School and Cassowary Coast Council on site at the project (Credit: JRCM)